jprocsal-prolaio/fs-code-challenge/README.md

 Submission
 ==
-Please name files accordingly:
-* sql-solution.sql
-* ts-solution.ts
-* react-solution.tsx

-You can either submit a PR on this repository or email the solutions to jeff.procsal@prolaio.com.
+You can email the solutions to jeff.procsal@prolaio.com.